laravel/homestead/CONTRIBUTING.md

 1. npm says python2 can't be found on Windows - Install Python 2.7
 2. Windows npm problems with node-gyp - Try https://spin.atomicobject.com/2019/03/27/node-gyp-windows/

-# Note to Bhuwan about the last CGR step
-database.php needs to be copied to database.php.example and database.php.homestead
-Update database.php.homestead to have the above values
-Add the two files to the repo
-Then update cgr-admin-after.sh to copy database.php.homestead to database.php
-Then update the cgr envoyer release to copy database.php.example to database.php